These days’ people are

-As I mentioned in my previous blog, the most important actions you can take to protect your operating system against viruses is to:
+As I mentioned in my previous blog, the most important actions you can

 • Install antivirus